Week 5: Daniel

 Instead of crumbling, Daniel adapts.
 He doesn't ask, "What would I have done?" but "What can I do?"
 Daniel's vision of God was big enough to accompany him into Exile.

-Let's talk about deconstruction—it's a buzzword in today's faith circles.
-It's about shedding old, harmful beliefs and making space for growth.
-It's a natural part of everyone's faith journey because it signifies growth.
-Growth can sometimes look like outgrowing the model you held for understanding complex things.
+Today, many people go through something called "deconstruction," where they examine their old beliefs, let go of those that no longer serve their view of God, and make space for growth.
 The Temple being ravaged of its treasures is a good symbol for this.
 We can think of Jerusalem's Temple as your "temple," which is the side of the head behind the eye between the forehead and the ear.
 It's where the four skull bones fuse, where the jaw latches.
 When we experience the deconstruction of a belief, it can feel like what Nebuchadnezzar did to the Temple.
 He ravaged the beauty people saw (eyes/sight), desecrated what people held sacred (forehead/mind), stole priceless instruments and tools (ears/hearing), and broke up their worship assembly by enslaving them (jawbone/speech).
 When our beliefs crumble, it feels like an attack.

 However, in those moments, we can look at the example of Daniel.
 Food in the Bible often symbolizes our intake.
-That's why the practice of taking Communion is so powerful.
-It represents our intake of Christ that he is with and within us.
 Daniel focused on his intake.
 He was selective about what he allowed in his Temple, even if there appeared to be no options other than what Babylon offered.
 Faith is not a sprint; it's a marathon.
 When the Bible describes Faith as a race, it's because we must pace ourselves.

 God is larger than our frameworks, so have grace with yourself when you need a new one.
 Cut yourself some slack!
 As Father Richard Rohr said, "All great spirituality teaches about letting go of what you don't need and who you are not.
 Then, when you can get little enough and naked enough and poor enough, you'll find that the little place where you really are is ironically more than enough and is all that you need.
 At that place, you will have nothing to prove to anybody and nothing to protect."